LOADING ...

 walking up and down the beach by himself with other

-dudes behind the sand dunes somewhere.
+dudes hiding behind the dunes somewhere.

-the flying UPANDOWNTHEBEACHMANMANCLAMCLAMMANMANCLAM
+the sand UPANDOWNTHEBEACHMANMANCLAMCLAMMANMANCLAM

 shit out of him with clampoons.

-back these songs were controversial.
+back then these were controversial.
 These was

 radical, almost revolutionary songs. times was